MTayyab10/How-to-Start-a-Start-up/README.md

 - [Lecture 3](https://github.com/MTayyab10/How-to-Start-a-Start-up/tree/main/Lecture%203) Counterintuitive Parts of Startups and How to Have Ideas

-- [Lecture 4](https://github.com/MTayyab10/How-to-Start-a-Start-up/tree/main/Lecture%204) Building Product, Talking to Users, and Growing
+- [Lecture 4](https://github.com/MTayyab10/How-to-Start-a-Start-up/tree/main/Lecture%204) Building Product, Talking to Users and Growing